 open/close all folders

 - In the original Rygar, time running out would cause the entire background to go black and a huge, invincible wraithlike monster to fly at you from the left.
 Interestingly enough, it not only was possible to evade this monster, but repeatedly - and it would go faster every time you dodged it until it became impossible to evade.
 The real danger was not getting killed by it or the monsters normally a part of the level.

 - In Terraria, taking too long to kill most bosses either causes them to leave or become practically invincible and able to kill you in 1 hit.

-- In The Legend of Zelda Skyward Sword, you must enter "Silent Realms" to collect tears at one point, in order to progress.
+- In The Legend of Zelda Skyward Sword, you must enter "Silent Realms" to collect tears at a few points, in order to progress.
 These tears also extend a timer, and when that timer runs out, you get chased by the realm's guardians - who can kill you in one hit.
 With some pretty badass music too.

 - Take too long to kill the enemies in a level of Joust, and an "unbeatable?" pterodactyl will appear and try to kill you.
 It's not completely invincible, but the window to kill it is so small as to be nearly non-existent.note

 - Early versions of this game even had a bug where the path it took let the player stand on a ledge and kill a continuous stream of them.